CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 result data should be written.

-## Input and output for mapreduce processes
+## Input and output for mapper reducer and finalizer processes

-Although you are free to choose any output format for regular jobs and race jobs, the output for mapper and reducer jobs is well defined, because reducers and finalizers will have to further process this output.
+Although you are free to choose any output format for regular and race jobs, the output of mapper process should have a particular format since reducer processes will get this as their input.
+This also holds for the output of a reducer process since this will be passed on to the finalizer.

 The "mapper" processes receive exactly the input that is set in the "input" property and are therefore basically the same as the regular jobs and race jobs.
-The output however, should be a list of filenames, each written using the Yothalot::Output class.
-When the mapper process is started, the Yothalot framework inserts one command line argument to the list of already defined arguments, holding the modulo setting, for example, the JSON mentioned above would result in the following mapper process to be started: "path/to/executable --modulo 1 extra command line arguments".
+The output however, should be a list of filenames, each written using the [Yothalot::Output](copernica-docs:Yothalot/cpp-output "Output") class if you are using C++ or [Yothalot\Output](copernica-docs:Yothalot/php-output "Output") class if you are using PHP.
+When the mapper process is started, the Yothalot framework inserts one command line argument to the list of already defined arguments in the JSON, holding the modulo setting, for example, the JSON mentioned above would result in the following mapper process to be started: "path/to/executable --modulo 1 extra command line arguments".

-The number of files that a mapper creates should be identical to the passed in modulo setting, and each file should have unique key/value combinations, ordered by key.
+The number of files that a mapper process creates should be identical to the passed in modulo setting, and each file should have unique keys with their associate values.
+The keys should be ordered.
 If a file is empty, the mapper can output an empty line.
 See below for a more specific description of the format of the output files.